xtuml/bridgepoint/doc-bridgepoint/notes/9301_state_action_int.md

 subtype hierarchy to select the polymorphic event at the top
 5.2 Introduce a call to `getConcretePoly` in `SM_STATE` `getSignature` to select a concrete poly in the supertype if it exists
+5.3 `splitString` in the `Utilities` EE needed to be changed to allow splitting on "." without treating it as a wildcard character

 6. Implementation Comments
 --------------------------